SimonLeigh/couchbase-mobile-portal/md-docs/ready/training/using-the-database.md

 <block class="ios rn" />

-The **viewNamed** method returns a [View](http://developer.couchbase.com/documentation/mobile/1.2/develop/guides/couchbase-lite/native-api/view/index.html) object.
-Here, the view’s map function is indexing documents where the type property is equal to "task-list".
+The **viewNamed** method returns a [View](http://developer.couchbase.com/documentation/mobile/current/develop/guides/couchbase-lite/native-api/view/index.html) object on which the map function can be set.
+The map function is indexing documents where the type property is equal to "task-list".
 Every time you call the **emit** function in the map function, a row with that key (name) and value (nil in this case) is added to the index.
 Each cell on the screen will contain a list name and nothing else.
 For that reason, you can emit the name property as the key and nil is the value.
 If you also wanted to display the owner of the list in the row you could emit the `owner` property as the value.

 With the **View** defined you are now ready to run the **Query**.